 Changing corporation tax rates.
 Decreasing CO2 emission thresholds.
-Looking at wholelife, rather than up-front cost.
+Looking at wholelife, rather than up-front cost (see the box below).
 Or simply not specifying big, fancy, alloy wheels on your vehicles.

 Adjusting these factors will not only affect the upfront cost of renewing your vehicles, it'll have wide-ranging implications across your business.